 Dr. Ginny Espina is a Research Associate Professor at George Mason University’s Center for Applied Proteomics and Molecular Medicine.
-She will be the Workshop Director for the upcoming Bio-TracⓇ Symposium, “Laser Microdissection: From Biology to Immuno-Oncology” that runs from March 4-8, 2019.
+She will be the Workshop Director for the upcoming Bio-TracⓇ workshop, “Laser Microdissection: From Biology to Immuno-Oncology” (LCM) that runs from March 4-8, 2019.

 The BioBuzz team had the opportunity to catch up with Dr. Espina to discuss laser microdissection and her upcoming workshop on the subject.

 Tell us a bit about your background and your work in translational science.

 "I am a translational medicine researcher whose career began as a Medical Technologist in clinical laboratories.
 My circuitous route to PhD research began 16 years ago when a former colleague invited me to see the NCI-FDA Clinical Proteomics labs at the National Institutes of Health, where she used laser capture microdissection (LCM).
 I had recently completed my Master’s degree in Biotechnology at Johns Hopkins University and my colleague thought I might be interested in seeing LCM.
 As they say, the rest is history; I was selected for an open position as the Manager of the LCM Core facility at NIH in 2002.
 At NIH, I trained researchers from around the world to use LCM and apply the technology to a diverse range of tissues, species and downstream molecular analyses.
 In 2005, our research group relocated to George Mason University (Mason) where I established our CAP/CLIA accredited clinical proteomics laboratory, including LCM.
 I was able to pursue my PhD while conducting basic and translational research at George Mason, all while using laser capture microdissection as the basis of my research."

 What excites you about your research and the advancements happening in this the laser microdissection field?